lucadibello/minum-refactoring/minum/docs/getting_started/getting_started_part_4.md

 ```

 Notice how this class gets constructed with everything it will need during its lifetime - dig
-into the Context object to see its logger, constants, and information about the server.
+into the Context object to see its canonicalLogger, constants, and information about the server.

 The request object given to `getBookPage` will have everything received in the HTTP request.